How Do You Stop Heart Palpitations? | Understanding Heart Palpitations

 The overall goal is to identify the underlying reason for the palpitations so that reason can be treated.

-If you are experiencing unusual heart palpitations, have a history of heart disease, or you are unsure why you are having these symptoms, then the best solution is to talk to a doctor for a diagnosis.
-A medical expert can help in identifying the underlying problem so the right treatment plan can be designed.
+If you are experiencing unusual heart palpitations, have a history of heart disease, or are unsure why you are having these symptoms, then the best solution is to talk to a doctor for a diagnosis.
+A medical expert can help in identifying the underlying problem so the right treatment plan can be prescribed.

 - Shortness of breath